aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/35_QuicksightAndExasolDataset.md

 With the Exasol data source successfully connected, you will see a list of available schemas and the respective tables you can choose from.

-After selecting the appropriate schema <i>RETAIL</i>, choose the view "V_SIMPLE_SALES" that holds our data we will analyze.
-Click on "Select" to proceed.
+After selecting the appropriate schema _RETAIL_, choose the view _V_SIMPLE_SALES_ that holds our data we will analyze.
+Click on _Select_ to proceed.

 ![QS_schema_and_table](/images/quicksight/08_QS_schema_table.png)

-Select the "Directly query your data" option to build the dataset using a direct query.
+Select the _Directly query your data_ option to build the dataset using a direct query.
 This option allows you to leverage the power of Exasol's processing capabilities directly for your analyses.

 ![QS_select_direct_query](/images/quicksight/09_QS_direct_query.png)

-Clicking on "Edit/Preview Data",  this action will redirect us to a new window where you can do several things: preview table data, rename columns and descriptions, change data types, add filters, exclude fields, create calculated fields, and add parameters to your dataset.
+Clicking on _Edit/Preview Data_,  this action will redirect us to a new window where you can do several things: preview table data, rename columns and descriptions, change data types, add filters, exclude fields, create calculated fields, and add parameters to your dataset.

 ![QS_preview_edit_data](/images/quicksight/10_QS_preview_edit_data.png)

-Once you have made the desired changes, click on <i>SAVE & PUBLISH</i> in the upper right corner.
+Once you have made the desired changes, click on _SAVE & PUBLISH_ in the upper right corner.

-After saving the modifications, you will see your new dataset, named <i>V_SIMPLE_SALES</i>, listed on the "Datasets" page.
+After saving the modifications, you will see your new dataset, named _V_SIMPLE_SALES_, listed on the _Datasets_ page.

 ![QS_new_dataset](/images/quicksight/11_QS_the_new_dataset.png)

-Click on "SAVE & PUBLISH".
-After the dataset is saved, click on "CANCEL" to return to the "Datasets" page, where you will see the new dataset added to the list of available datasets.
+Click on _SAVE & PUBLISH_.
+After the dataset is saved, click on _CANCEL_ to return to the _Datasets_ page, where you will see the new dataset added to the list of available datasets.

 CONGRATULATIONS!
 You have now created a new dataset from your Exasol data!
 Keep in mind that this datasets combines data from two different sources, the virtual schema we have created earlier with data stored in a S3 bucket and from data stored on the database itself.